wkeiss/0xPIT.github.io/about.md

 ---
 ![Profile Image]({{ site.url }}/{{ site.picture }})

-Hi guys,I'm from China.You can call me wkeiss.
+Hi there,I'm from China.You can call me wkeiss.

 I was borned in 1996 .I dropped out in my second year of college.

-I'm interested in the world and people.I'm interested in these majors I contacted -- Physical Geography,Pychology, Physiology,Cognitive Science and Computer Science.
+I'm interested in the world and people.

+My study interests:

+- Physical Geography
+- Pychology
+- Physiology
+- Cognitive Science
+- Computer Science

-I love writing and photographing.For me,it's a way of finding and leaving the wonderful.
+I like writing and photographing.For me,it's a way of finding and leaving the wonderful.

 I love nature and beauty,they make me feel good. : ）